 \section{Prompts}

 Figures \ref{fig:axes-extraction-prompt}, \ref{fig:table-extraction-prompt}, and \ref{fig:redrawing-prompt} provide the prompt for the intermediate metadata extraction and visualization redrawing steps.
-Figure \ref{fig:qa-prompt} provides the QA prompt variants used in Experiments 1, 2, and 3.
-Parts of the prompt are included only for certain question types and correction methods.
+Figure \ref{fig:qa-prompt} provides the QA prompt variants.
+Different parts of the prompt are included depending on the question type and additional input of correction methods.